How do I keep up to date on your latest releases?

 How can I join your awesome newsletter?

 Why, thank you for the compliment.
 You can join the newsletter here, and I won't ever sell your email or share it without your consent.
 Promise!
-And there's even a free ebook.
+And there's even a free ebook in it for you...

 Do you have a printable book list?